 Louisiana’s barrier islands, salt marshes and cypress forests are all natural lines of defense that protect communities from flooding.
 Every 3-4 miles of coastal wetlands reduces storm surge by 1 foot.
-But the state’s coast is disintegrating - losing a football field of wetlands each hour - due to oil and gas activities, levees and sea level rise.
+But the state of Louisiana’s coast is disintegrating - losing a football field of wetlands every 1 ½ hour - due to the impacts of oil and gas activities, levees, subsidence and sea level rise.
 Louisiana’s coast faces the highest rate of land loss in the world.

 As sea levels rise and coastal land loss continues, our state and federal governments must offer options to the communities facing these threats.
 Communities need resources for voluntary home buyouts and assistance with floodproofing and elevation.
 Those most at risk of flooding and with the highest need for economic assistance should be the first to receive resources.

-Considering the challenges we face, we need Governor Edwards to do everything he can to protect our communities.
+Considering the challenges we face, we need the Governor to do everything he can to protect our communities.
 While continuing to pursue wetlands restoration and other structural protections in the Master Plan, the state must also provide funding for efforts that will make people safer sooner, including floodproofing, elevation and voluntary buyouts.
-GRN will continue to work with coastal residents as well as our community and conservation partners to share knowledge about the coastal crisis and advocate to make sure the state provides coastal communities with the information, tools and resources that they need to survive.
+Healthy Gulf continues to work with coastal residents as well as our community and conservation partners to share knowledge about the coastal crisis and pressing the state to provide coastal communities with the information, tools and resources that they need to adapt and survive.

-Louisiana's Comprehensive Master Plan for a Sustainable Coast (2012), State of Louisiana.
+Louisiana's Comprehensive Master Plan for a Sustainable Coast (2017)